 But luckily, the more we compare the online world to how we do some things in the physical world… things can start to make even more sense (and cents).
 Your personal domain or website is like your own plot of land.
 Develop it.
 Build things that will attract eyes.
 The value of that domain will go up.

 But the point I’m making here is that there is an opportunity to share with the world, your genuine thoughts on what you are passionate about or good at.
 Your take will always offer a fresh perspective on what you talk or blog about.
 No two chefs are the same.
 Not two chefs have the same goal.
 No two people making great food that people like even need to be professional chefs.

 Eventually, both can go down two very different paths that end up making them experts of their “styles”.

 The other day I watched a video by Ian Hubert – World Building in Blender.
 If you are not a blender user or aren’t too interested 3d graphics, you may not understand it too well.
 But essentially, this guy talks about how he developed the skill to build worlds.
-He did it without going down the “traditional” or expected route you would need to take build those worlds.
-Instead, he used only the basics, his imagination, and creativity to create amazing results.
+He did it without going down the “traditional” or expected route you would need to take to build those worlds.
+Instead, he used only the basics, his imagination, and his creativity to create amazing results.
 He was even part of the production of an Ed Sheeran music video.

 Because of sharing his work over the years, he has become an expert in the eyes of many in his field.

 We won’t always get the chance to be around people who truly understand or share similar goals with us in the physical world.
 But right now, thousands of kilometers away, there are people that think and dream like you.
 I am a part of networks that motivate, educate, and even assist me when possible on everything related to my industry/interest.

 But these communities were already established by others.
 People who started off like me.
 And so I have the opportunity to do the same.
 The self-development movement is one that many people in my small circle are already very interested in.
 There is more I can do here.
 I can use my online presence and take the initiative to do more.